Skip to content

 Why this comparison matters now

-The agent ecosystem is maturing in two directions at once.
+The agent ecosystem is maturing in more than one direction at once.

 One direction is the "assistant product" path: you want onboarding, persistent sessions, multiple chat surfaces, voice, and something a real human can use every day.